pomerium/pomerium/docs/docs/identity-providers/github.md

 After the application had been created, you will have access to the credentials, the **Client ID** and **Client Secret**.

 ## Pomerium Configuration

-If the setup for GitHub OAuth application has been completed, you can create your **Pomerium** configuration like the example below:
+After creating your GitHub OAuth application, you can create your **Pomerium** configuration like the example below:

 ```bash
 authenticate_service_url: https://authenticate.localhost.pomerium.io